samsoncr/NLP-Twitter-Sentiment-Analysis-Project/README.md

 Then click on the runtime tab, and click run all.

 If you chose to run the file locally, you will need to instead replace the file path names on lines 78 and 79 with the local file paths.
-Read through the comments at the top of the page for more details.
+This also means that you will have to download the glove.twitter.27B.200d.txt file from https://www.kaggle.com/datasets/fullmetal26/glovetwitter27b100dtxt.
+Read through the comments at the top of the page in VectorizationAndCNN.ipynb for more details on changing the path names.
+You can export VectorizationAndCNN.ipynb as a .py file and then run it on the command line by navigating to the directory with the file and using the command python3 VectorizationAndCNN.py.

 # Method
 ## Preprocessing: